rolfh/capital-quiz-python/README.md

-# Capital Quiz in Python
+# Capital Quiz in the commandline
-## Commandline quiz on capitals from restcountries.eu written in Python
+## Using restcountries.eu, written in Python
 Will display info from every country you are quizzed on, such as:
 * Region
 * Population count